Financial Modeling Best Practices

 In modeling, it is crucial to apply a structured approach – a robust model contains three core building blocks: inputs, processing, and outputs.
 It is important to note that the inputs must be clearly separated from the processing and outputs of a financial model.

 Inputs should at all times be clearly defined and only be entered once.
-The processing of inputs to outputs must be not only transparent but also must be broken down into simple steps that are easy to follow.
-Finally, outputs should be well organized, so users have quick access to the outputs they wish to see or use, and can easily understand them.
+The processing of inputs to outputs must be not only transparent but also broken down into simple steps that are easy to follow.
+Finally, outputs should be well organized, so that users have quick access to the outputs they wish to see or use, and can easily understand them.